sergiu19996/iq-test-js/README.md

 # Credits

-## Content
--Most of the code it was created from cours (Code institute cours) -And advices from my mentor
+- Most of the code it was created from cours (Code institute cours)
+- Advices from my mentor

+# Bugs

+-I had problems with placing the codes, I hadn't put them in order
+  -Solution: replaced in a good order

+- also with CSS was having a problem gitpod didn t load up the command from style.css
+- Solution: Added Meta class